Name The Co-operative Energy (Midcounties Co-operative)

 People on universal credit, people with disabilities and those on low income can apply as part of the broader group.
 If you are part of one of these groups you will have to apply every year for the discount.
 There is no guarantee that it will be granted.

-One way of making it more likely that you will be given the warm home discount is by making sure you are on your supplier's priority register.
+One way of making it more likely that you will be given the Warm Home Discount is by making sure you are on your supplier's priority register.
 This is a special list for customers who are more vulnerable and might need special assistance with things like reading meters.

 Because Co-operative Energy is a co-op, the company is run by its members.
 They state that their members decide the organisation, profit share and investment of the company, which makes it a fully democratic company organisation.
 Anyone can become a member for just £1, which will return you points, dependent on how much you have spent within the society.

-- Food vouchers for their supermarket chain
+- Food vouchers for Co-operative supermarket chain

 - Energy account credit

 It is perhaps a wonder, though, that given its status as a co-op, which would suggest their inclination to help members, why Co-ops prices are far from the lowest in the country.
 Couple this with their attempt to rival the Big Six, and you have got a pretty problematic strategy.

 If you would like to sign up to be a member of the Co-operative, you can click the link below: